MarkBojeHording/NewGeoHome/replit.md

 Preferred communication style: Simple, everyday language.
 IMPORTANT: Only implement exactly what is requested.
 Do not create mock/fake data or add unrequested features.
 Ask questions if unclear.

+## Layout Preferences
+- Avoid flex containers for layout - they are confusing and cause dimensional control issues
+- Use explicit width/height dimensions and grid layouts instead of flex for better control
+- Flex containers make moving and changing dimensions difficult

 # System Architecture

 ## Frontend Architecture